 Charge against Katie Price’s fiance Carl Woods dropped due to lack of evidence

-The reality TV star, 33, was alleged to have attempted to force open a door to a property while the former glamour model Ms Price was inside.
+Reality TV star, 33, was alleged to have tried to force open door to property while Katie Price was inside

 Katie Price’s fiance Carl Woods has had a charge of using threatening, insulting or abusive words or behaviour against his partner dropped due to there no longer being a “realistic” chance of conviction.